LSTA Grant

 - Should we charge the same price for PaLA members and nonmembers?

-- How do I apply for an LSTA Grant?
+- How do I apply for Professional Development Funds?

-- How is the LSTA Grant Request reviewed?
+- How is the Professional Development request reviewed?

 - What should my learning outcomes include?

-- If awarded an LSTA Grant, are there certain requirements that must be met if the funds are used?
+- If awarded Professional Development Funds, are there certain requirements that must be met if the funds are used?

 - Question not answered?

-Since 1999, the PaLA College & Research Division has received LSTA (Library Services and Technology Act) funding through the Office of Commonwealth Libraries that enables it to provide financial support via small grants to organizations offering programming of interest to Pennsylvania academic librarians.
+Since 1999, the PaLA College & Research Division has received LSTA (Library Services and Technology Act) funding through the Office of Commonwealth Libraries that enables it to provide financial support to organizations offering programming of interest to Pennsylvania academic librarians.
+The time frame for funding allocation is October 1 – September 30 of the following year.
+Most requests for program funding begin in January and run through June.
+Each request is considered on a first-come first-served basis.

 Return to Questions